Tags: artsy data

 That's pretty much how the poem generation works.
 A concise description would be: weighted random search through a graph, with backtracking.

 Maybe, rather than throwing this poem generator on the trash heap of all the useless programs I've written, it'll be the basis for a Twitter or Mastodon bot.
-Stay tuned.
+Stay tuned (update, May 9th 2021: it's here, after a couple of weeks stuck in Twitter's spam dragnet).
 In the meantime, here's the code, and below are a few more poems I've generated.

 A limerick (rhyming scheme aabba).